AswinDP/POSTGRESQL_Project/README.md

 All SQL commands, queries, and database structures are **designed and written by me** based on the knowledge gained from the course.

+To populate tables that required a large amount of data, I used Python along with various modules such as pandas, faker, and csv to generate and insert realistic test data efficiently.

 ---

 ## **📂 About the Database**